isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory/on-demand-placement.md

 # On Demand Placement {#on-demand-placement}

-Now that you've gained access to all the On Demand premium publishers you'd like to work with, we've created a placement that allows you&nbsp;to target all that inventory at once.
+Now that you've gained access to all the On Demand premium publishers you'd like to work with, we've created a placement that allows you to target all that inventory at once.
 `Feature Set Up`

 * Navigate to the "Inventory Sources" section of a placement and click on the "Optimize to use On Demand Inventory only" box.